mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 <!-- As such this research has only more theoretical propositions rather than participant data. -->

 ##### Levels of Abstraction

+Waite and colleagues propose that abstraction should be explicitly taught even to younger pupils [@waite_abstraction_2016].
+Waite and colleagues [@waite_abstraction_2018-1] also propose the utility of awareness of LOA in terms of learners knowing at what level of abstraction they are operating, although the evidence is not representative and authors call for further research.

 Waite's interpretation of levels of abstraction and semantic waves in a computing education context is potentially relevant as example of how can contribute to the debate in this area.